OpenVMS Undocumented Features

 • Are NOT documented (if they were, they wouldn't belong here)

-• Are NOT supported by PARSEC Group or HP
+• Are NOT supported by PARSEC Group or the OEM (DEC, Compaq, HP, HPE, VSI)

 • Are NOT guaranteed to work